Advanced Mirage 2000 interceptor variants: Development

-RDY Radar
+RDY radar

-Development of the RDY radar started earlier, in 1984.
-The aim was to create a multi-mode, look down/ shoot-down fire control radar that could operate in the X-Band (I-Band) and provide multi-targeting capabilities.
-It is equipped with a mechanically steered slotted-plane array, with the upside of offering very good ground clutter rejection and very low secondary lobes.
-It can ideally track up to 24 different targets, with a maximum of 8 contacts being able to be tracked in TWS (Track-While-Scan) mode.
-It was first tested in June 1987 aboard a Mysère (Falcon) 20, and underwent testing for its ground mapping modes on the South-West of CEV in 1989/1990 and in Mirage 2000s 04 and X7.
+Development of the RDY radar had started earlier, in 1984.
+The aim was to create a multi-mode, look down/shoot-down fire control radar that could operate in the X band (NATO I band) and provide multi-targeting capabilities.
+It is equipped with a mechanically steered slotted-plane array, with the advantages of very good ground clutter rejection and very small secondary lobes.
+It can ideally track up to 24 different targets, with a maximum of 8 contacts being able to be tracked in TWS (track-while-scan) mode.
+It was first tested in June 1987 aboard a Dassault Mystère 20, and underwent testing for its ground mapping modes on the southwest of the Centre d'essais en vol in 1989/1990 and in Mirage 2000s 04 and X7.
 The initial RDY variant was employed solely as an air intercept radar, lacking any air to ground ranging mode.
 It retained the ground mapping modes from RDI, since these were only used for navigation and not actual ground ordnance employment.

-Performance for the original RDY variant are estimated to fall a bit shorter of the AN/APG-66V2, around 83km (45nm) compared to 85 km (46nm) for the latter.
-These ranges were calculated on an 85% detection probability against a target with a 5m^{2} RCS (Radar cross-section).
-RDY's Air-to Air performance can be attributed to the permanently optimized use and selectable automatic control of three basic waveforms: high, medium and low pulse-repetition frequencies (HFR, MFR, BFR):
+Performance for the original RDY variant was estimated to fall a bit short of the AN/APG-66V2: around 83 km for the former, compared to 85 km for the latter.
+These ranges were calculated on an 85% detection probability against a target with a 5 m2 radar cross-section.
+RDY's air-to-air performance can be attributed to the permanently optimized use, and selectable automatic control of three basic waveforms: high, medium and low pulse-repetition frequencies (HFR, MFR and BFR):